-BI 481 Coordinating Seminar for Comprehensive Biology Concentration
+BI 481 Coordinating Seminar for Pre-professional Biology Concentration 1 cr.

 An in-depth study of some current aspects of biology not covered in the required courses, including discussion of recent journal articles and an oral presentation of student research papers.
+Students completing the B.A. in General Biology may take this seminar if they have fulfilled the prerequisites.
+Prerequisites: BI 307/BI 307L, senior standing or permission of the instructor.